 The left part of this image was generated using tri-linear interpolation on a cross-section plane through a voxel data set.
 The right part is the continuation of the same plane, but using pre-filtered 3D cubic interpolation.

 The CI library also provides the possibility to very efficiently retrieve the cubicly interpolated first order derivatives of the texture data.
 There is no additional memory usage involved for querying the derivatives and the computational costs are very modest.

-The most recent CI code can be downloaded here.
+The most recent CI code can be downloaded here, or found on GitHub.

 To execute and compile CI you need CUDA and the CUDA SDK (2.0 or higher).
 A quick guide to using the CI code is provided in the readme text.
 This software has been released under a revised BSD style license.

 The B-spline function is the maximally differentiable interpolative basis function.
 Nearest neighbor and linear interpolation correspond to B-spline interpolation of degree 0 and 1 respectively.
 Those are the only ones where the B-spline coefficients coincide with the sample values, which means that the interpolated B-spline function will exactly pass through the coefficient values at the sample grid.
 For any higher order B-spline function this is not the case, which means that the coefficients have to be predetermined.
 Fortunately the coefficients can be efficiently obtained using a causal and anti-causal pre-filter , and CI provides a CUDA accelerated version of this filter.

 Prefiltering a data set of 256 * 256 * 256 voxels (16 MB) takes 1330 ms using an Intel Xeon 2.33 GHz processor (single threaded, no SSE optimizations, etc), while the CUDA implementation uses 77.5 ms on an nVIDIA GeForce 9800 card with 512MB onboard memory, delivering a speedup factor of 17.2.